raspberrypilearning/blender-rocket/en/step_2.md

 --- task ---

-Open Blender and exit the splash screen.
+Open Blender and exit the welcome screen by pressing <kbd>ESC</kbd>.

 --- /task ---